thingsboard/thingsboard.github.io/docs/samples/raspberry/temperature.md

 Raspberry Pi offers a complete and self-contained Wi-Fi networking solution.
 Raspberry Pi push data to Thingsboard server via MQTT protocol by using [paho mqtt](https://eclipse.org/paho/clients/python/) python library.
 Data is visualized using built-in customizable dashboard.
-The application that is running on Raspberry Pi is written on python which is quite simple and easy to understand.
+The application that is running on Raspberry Pi is written in Python which is quite simple and easy to understand.

 The video below demonstrates the final result of this tutorial.